 I was born and raised in Grand Rapids, Michigan, and graduated from Albion College with a B.A. in History.
 I was valedictorian of my class and am a third-generation Albion College graduate in my family.
 I also come from a family of MSU alumni and athletics fans.

-My other academic interests include psychoanalysis, Confucianism, Buddhism, and the political history of the international communist movement.
+My other academic interests include psychoanalysis, Confucianism, Buddhism, and the political history of international communism.

 Other website: Linkedin